axioms-io/sample-angular/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build` or `ng build --prod` to build the project.

 ## Build and deploy to Netlify

-1. Simply fork this repository and add your configuration file `config.json` in root of your project
+1. Simply fork this repository and add your configuration file `config.json` in root of this project.

 2. Connect your Github project in Netlify and configure build and deploy for your site and you are good to go.